Henry Channon

-Sir Henry Channon (7 March 1897 – 7 October 1958), often known as Chips Channon, was an American-born British Conservative politician, author and diarist.
-Channon moved to England in 1920 and became strongly anti-American, feeling that American cultural and economic views threatened traditional European and British civilisation.
-He wrote extensively about these views.
-Channon quickly became enamoured of London society and became a social and political climber.
+Sir Henry Channon (7 March 1897 – 7 October 1958), known as Chips Channon, was an American-born British Conservative Party politician, author and diarist.
+Channon moved to England in 1920 and became strongly anti-American, feeling that American cultural and economic preponderance threatened traditional European and British civilisation.
+Channon quickly became enamoured of London society and became a social and political figure.

-Channon was first elected as a Member of Parliament (MP) in 1935.
+Channon was first elected as a member of parliament (MP) in 1935.
 In his political career he served as Parliamentary Private Secretary to Rab Butler at the Foreign Office from 1938 in the Chamberlain administration and though he retained that position under Winston Churchill he did not subsequently achieve ministerial office, partly as a result of his close association with the Chamberlain faction.
 He is remembered as one of the most famous political and social diarists of the 20th century.
 His diaries were first published in an expurgated edition in 1967.
-They were later released in full, edited by Simon Heffer and published by Hutchinson in three volumes, between 2021 and 2022.
+They were later released in extenso, edited by Simon Heffer and published by Hutchinson in three volumes, between 2021 and 2022.

 Biography

 Early years

-Channon was born in Chicago to an Anglo-American family.
+Henry Channon was born on 7 March 1897 in Chicago, Illinois, to an Anglo-American family.
 In adult life he took to giving 1899 as his year of birth, and was embarrassed when a British newspaper revealed that the true year was 1897.
 His grandfather had immigrated to the US in the mid-nineteenth century and established a profitable fleet of vessels on the Great Lakes, which formed the basis of the family's wealth.
 Channon's paternal grandmother was descended from eighteenth-century English settlers.

-Channon's parents were Henry Channon II and his wife Vesta (née Westover), known as Harry.
+Channon's parents were Henry ("Harry") Channon II and his wife Vesta (née Westover).
 After graduating from Francis W. Parker School and taking classes at the University of Chicago, Channon travelled to France with the American Red Cross in October 1917 and became an honorary attaché at the American embassy in Paris the next year.
 Channon associated with the artistic elite of Paris, having dinners with the writer Marcel Proust and poet Jean Cocteau.

 In 1920 and 1921, Channon was at Christ Church, Oxford where he received a pass degree in French, and acquired the nickname "Chips".
 He began a lifelong friendship with Prince Paul of Yugoslavia, whom in his diaries he called "the person I have loved most".
 The Oxford Dictionary of National Biography (ODNB) said of this phase of Channon's life, "adoring London society, privilege, rank, and wealth, he became an energetic, implacable, but endearing social climber."
 He also became an author.
 For a time, Channon lived in the same London house with Prince Paul and another of Channon's confidants, Lord Gage.